 Arun Jaitley opts out of new Cabinet, cites health reasons

-New Delhi, May 29: Senior BJP leader Arun Jaitley has told PM Narendra Modi that he would like to stay away from "any responsibility" in the Modi government's second term in office.
+New Delhi, May 29: Senior Bharatiya Janata Dal (BJP) leader Arun Jaitley has told PM Narendra Modi that he would like to stay away from "any responsibility" in the Modi government's second term in office.

 Taking to twitter Jaitley wrote "I have today written a letter to the Hon'ble Prime Minister, a copy of which I am releasing," Jaitley said, posting an image of his letter to PM Narendra Modi.